cakephp/docs/en/orm/database-basics.rst

 * SQLServer 2008+

 You will need the correct PDO extension installed for each of the above database drivers.
-Procedural API's are not supported.
+Procedural APIs are not supported.

 .. _running-select-statements: